To fully understand pipe class and piping specification you must know the basics of the piping.

 Piping class or Pipe Class is a document that specifies the type of the components such as a type of pipe, schedule, material, flange ratings, branch types, valve types and valve trim material, gasket, and all the other components specific requirements to be used for different fluids under different operating conditions in a plant.

 Pipe class is developed considering Operating Pressure, temperature, and corrosive environment.
-Different material specifications are segregated in separate “Piping Class”.
-Pipe class is part of the Piping specification.
+Different material specifications are segregated into separate “Piping Class”.
+The pipe class is part of the Piping specification.

-Check the link for the example of a piping class specification.
+Check the link for an example of a piping class specification.

-You can watch this video, where I have explained the above Pipe class in great detail.
+You can watch this video, where I have explained the above Pipe class in more detail.

 Piping Specifications are technical documents that are generated by private companies to address additional requirements applicable to a specific product or application.